 - Micro: shadowy outlines of dead fat cells (see image above); sometimes there is a bluish cast from the calcium deposits, which are basophilic

 - See this in immune reactions in vessels

 - Immune complexes (antigen-antibody complexes) and fibrin are deposited in vessel walls

 - Gross: changes too small to see grossly

-- Micro: vessel walls are thickened and pinkish-red (called “fibrinoid” because it looks like fibrin but has other stuff in there too
+- Micro: vessel walls are thickened and pinkish-red (called “fibrinoid” because the deposits look like fibrin deposits)

 - See this when an entire limb loses blood supply and dies (usually the lower leg)

 - This isn’t really a different kind of necrosis, but people use the term clinically so it’s worth knowing about

 - Gross: skin looks black and dead; underlying tissue is in varying stages of decomposition

 - Micro: initially there is coagulative necrosis from the loss of blood supply (this stage is called “dry gangrene”); if bacterial infection is superimposed, there is liquefactive necrosis (this stage is called “wet gangrene”)